eth-easl/dandelion_sosp_ae/README.md

 We recommend Ubuntu 22.04: its apt repos still have python3.10 available, which is required by one of the dependencies.

-Make sure your ssh agent is running and has access to your ssh keys.
+Our setup requires that the ssh key for GitHub and Cloudlab are the same.
+Make sure your ssh agent is running and has access to this ssh key.
 Start it:
 ```
 eval "$(ssh-agent -s)"
 ```

-and add your key(s):
+and add your key:
 ```
-ssh-add ~/.ssh/<your github private key>
-ssh-add ~/.ssh/<your cloudlab private key> # if different
+ssh-add ~/.ssh/<your github and cloudlab private key>
 ```

 Then clone the [experiment repository](https://github.com/eth-easl/dandelion_sosp_ae).